Incompatibility as a resource for programmable quantum instruments: Introduction

-Finally, in Section~\ref{sec:game}, we provide a semi-device-independent characterization for PID non-simplicity by designing a class of so-called ``non-transient'' guessing games as a temporal analogue to the well studied non-local games.
-In particular, non-transient guessing games can be used to characterize the incompatibility order between PIDs by providing necessary and sufficient conditions for convertibility from one PID to another under the aforementioned free transformations, as shown in Section~\ref{sec:convertibility}.
-We further show in Section~\ref{sec:robustness} that the operational advantage of a given PID over simple PIDs in these games is tightly bounded from above by the PID's robustness of incompatibility against noise.
+Finally, in Sec.~\ref{sec:game}, we provide a semi-device-independent characterization for PID nonsimplicity by designing a class of so-called ``nontransient'' guessing games as a temporal analog to the well-studied nonlocal games.
+In particular, nontransient guessing games can be used to characterize the incompatibility preorder between PIDs by providing necessary and sufficient conditions for convertibility from one PID to another under the aforementioned free transformations, as shown in Sec.~\ref{sec:convertibility}.
+We further show in Sec.~\ref{sec:robustness} that the operational advantage of a given PID over simple PIDs in these games is tightly bounded from above by the PID's robustness of incompatibility against noise.
+In Sec.~\ref{sec:experimental}, we discuss the experimental setup of nontransient guessing games and put forward a variant class of games that lowers the experimental requirement while also faithfully characterizing the incompatibility preorder between PIDs.